yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 	* The Verge posts an article saying that [Firefox’s address bar has ads now, but you can disable them](https://www.theverge.com/2021/10/7/22715179/firefox-suggest-search-ads-browser).
 * **October 8, 2021**
 	* A [revision](https://support.mozilla.org/en-US/kb/navigate-web-faster-firefox-suggest/revision/230565) is posted to Support Mozilla clarifying how to see if users are opted-in to "improved results for Contextual Suggestions".
 The change was accompanied by a comment marking the revised update due to a "PR incident".
-	* How-To Geek reports that [Firefox now sends your address bar keystrokes to Mozilla](https://www.howtogeek.com/760425/firefox-now-sends-your-address-bar-keystrokes-to-mozilla/).
+	* How-To Geek (incorrectly) reports that [Firefox now sends your address bar keystrokes to Mozilla](https://www.howtogeek.com/760425/firefox-now-sends-your-address-bar-keystrokes-to-mozilla/).
 	* [Jefferson Scher](https://www.jeffersonscher.com/) posts a clarification on reddit that address bar queries are [not sent to Mozilla](https://www.reddit.com/r/firefox/comments/q485wb/firefox_now_sends_your_address_bar_keystrokes_to/hfx546l/), with a link to the [Firefox source](https://searchfox.org/mozilla-release/source/browser/components/urlbar/UrlbarPrefs.jsm#532).
 * **October 9, 2021**: Known tech blogger Paul Thurrott asks if [Mozilla Firefox is getting sketchy](https://www.thurrott.com/cloud/web-browsers/mozilla-firefox/258006/is-mozilla-firefox-getting-sketchy).
 [Betteridge's law of headlines](https://en.wikipedia.org/wiki/Betteridge's_law_of_headlines) would suggest *no*, but it remains to be seen how public perception changes.